eclipse-archived/codewind-operator/README.md

 - the `keycloakDeployment` field is the name of the keycloak instance that will provide authentication services.
 Keycloak must have already been provisioned and be running.
 - the `username` field is the keycloak registered user who will own this Codewind instance. (alpha numeric characters only)
 - the `loglevel` can be used to increase log levels of the Codewind pods. allowed values one of either: error, warn, info, debug or trace
-- the `storageSize` field sets the PVC size to 10GB.
+- the `storageSize` field sets the PVC size to 10GB (ensure there is a Persistent Volume available to service this storage request)

 Apply this yaml and have the operator create and configure both Codewind and Keycloak with one command: